furiosa-ai/furiosa-models/docs/model_object.md

 This document explains what [`Model`][furiosa.models.types.Model] object offers and their usages.

 ## Loading a pre-trained model
-To load a pre-trained neural-network model, you need to call `load()` method.
+To load a pre-trained neural-network model, you need to call the `Model` object.
 Since the sizes of pre-trained model weights vary from tens to hundreds megabytes, the model images are not included in Python package.
-When `load()` method is called, a pre-trained model will be fetched over the network.
+First time the model object is called, a pre-trained model will be fetched over the network.
 It takes some time (usually few seconds) depending on models and network conditions.
 Once the model images are fetched, they will be cached on a local disk.

-=== "Blocking API"
+=== "Load module"
     ```python
     --8<-- "docs/examples/loading_model.py"
     ```